-- Blockade would take advantage of China’s immutable geographic disadvantages in accessing the global commons.
+- Blockade would take advantage of China’s immutable geographic disadvantages in accessing the world ocean.

 - It would minimize exposure of US surface forces when entering Chinese A2/AD zones.
 Surface forces would be used for blockade in more distant areas while action nearer China would be executed mainly by SSNs and mines.

 - In executing blockade the US would hold the initiative at both the tactical and the operational—that is, theater-wide—levels.
 Individual Chinese ships could be shadowed, disabled, seized, or sunk.
-These would be tactical/operational decisions made in light of the broader strategic context.
+These would be tactical/operational decisions made against the backdrop of the broader strategic context.
 There would be little reason for urgency arising from the prosecution of blockade itself.